jakobzmrzlikar/Battleship/Game Plan.md

 #Ideas:

-* Program makes a n x n table
+* Program makes a n x n table.

 * It randomly locates your and your opponent's ships.